-Selling your practice is a big deal.
-That’s why we pride ourselves on integrity and professionalism - with a unique blend of services that make the whole process as streamlined as possible.
+Selling a dental practice is a big deal.
+That’s why we pride ourselves on integrity and professionalism - with a unique blend of services that make the whole dental practice sale process as streamlined as possible.

 An ethical approach